marcoverl/CVUserGuide/source/MicroPrimers.rst

    volume) thinking you are writing on your volume with, say, 1 TB of space;

-2. The volume is not mounted there so you are writing instead on the same space where your operating system lives;
+#.
+The volume is not mounted there so you are writing instead on the
+   same space where your operating system lives;

-3. You eventually fill up your filesystem and your VM crash/starts malfunctioning;
+#.
+You eventually fill up your filesystem and your VM crash/starts
+   malfunctioning;

-4. Your VM might not boot anymore and you have to call for help.
+#.
+Your VM might not boot anymore and you have to call for help.

 We will now create an entry on the */etc/fstab* file to remount the volume upon reboot.

 ..
 WARNING ::
     A big warning!
-DO NOT edit the /etc/fstab file by transferring it on a windows machine and then back to your VM.
-Bad things will happen...
+The /etc/fstab file is essential for any linux system.
+    Scrambling its contents with incorrect mount options, syntax errors and the like can prevent your VM from booting. **Always proceed with caution** and **try everything from the command line before writing** something inside the file and reboot the VM.

 The /mnt directory is normally used as the 'mount point' for various devices.
 Normally you would create a directory under /mnt for each